How to Protest / Appeal an L&I Order or Vocational Determination

 L&I Benefit Information for Injured Workers with Links You Can Use

-FAQ) About L&I Injuries with Answers and Helpful Links
+FAQ About L&I Injuries with Answers and Helpful Links

 Free Case Evaluation Form

-The Smart Way to Find Out If You Have a Good Case.
+The Smart Way to Find Out If You Have a Good L&I Case.

-Get a free consultation from a lawyer: Tell us about your concerns and let us show you some smart choices you can make for your claim.
-At the end of the call, no matter what you decide to do, you will have fresh ideas and an action plan.
-You will know that you have taken important steps to get your claim moving in the right direction.
-Protect yourself and your L&I or Personal Injury claim with a free case consultation.
+Get a free consultation from a lawyer: Tell us about your concerns, and let us show you smart choices you can make for your claim.
+At the end of the call, you will have fresh ideas and an action plan, no matter what you decide.
+You will know that you have taken essential steps to get your claim moving in the right direction.
+Protect yourself and your L&I claim with a free case consultation.

 Don't Guess

 Don't guess about the value of your claim.
 Don't compare your claim to someone else's.
-Get an expert opinion about your claim, from an experienced lawyer.
+YOU are unique.
+Your facts and your injuries make your case unique.
+Get an expert opinion about your claim from an experienced L&I lawyer.
 Expertise counts, so use it to your advantage.
 Consultations are free.
-This strategy session will help you get informed.
+This free strategy session will help you understand what is happening and what to do.

 Are Attorney Consultations Really Free?

-Yes, they are.
+Yes, they are free.
 Because both you and the attorney want to know if your case is any good.
 A free phone consultation or email gets that figured out quickly.
-Questions are answered and no time is wasted.
-Call 206-343-1988 or email and let us help you figure it out with a free consultation.
+Questions are answered for free, and no time is wasted.
+Call or email or fill out our free Case Evaluation form for legal assistance to determine what is going on with your claim and what you should do.
+A free consultation is going to help.